housecurve/housecurve.github.io/MANUAL.md

 ### Plot Area
 ![housecurve plot area](/assets/img/housecurve_plot_area.png "housecurve plot area")

-#### Selected Reference Curve
+#### Target Curve
-The selected [Reference Curve](#reference-curve) is displayed on the power plot in yellow with +/- 3 dB bands.
+The [Target Curve](#target-curve) is displayed on the power plot in yellow with +/- 3 dB bands.

-The phase and group delay plots always have a reference of zero.
+The phase and group delay plots always have a target of zero.

 #### Selected Overlay
 The selected [Overlay](#overlay) is displayed in grey.
 The name of the overlay is displayed in Setup Status.